ItayLazarov/Checkers/README.md

 2) what happens if a pawn ate two or more pawns and the pawn can't eat anymore because there aren't pawns near the pawn.

-3) In the meantime, you can run the game on your CLI, with the board and the pawns are displayed as characters (B - Black Pawn, W - White Pawn).
+3) In the meantime, you can run the game on the CLI (Windows only), with the board and the pawns are displayed as characters (B - Black Pawn, W - White Pawn).